LAStools/LAStools/bin/lasview_README.md

 VIEWING AND TRAVERSING CROSS SECTIONS

-For quality checking and detail views you can press <x> and select a cross section or smaller area of interest.
+For quality checking and detail views you can press [x] and select a cross section or smaller area of interest.
 By default you will draw a profile rectangle.
-Holding down <SHIFT> draws a profile line.
+Holding down [SHIFT] draws a profile line.
 Its width can be chosen in the pop-up menu.
 Move either around with the arrow key.
-Holding down <SHIFT> or <ALT>
-is taking larger or smaller steps.
-Press <x> again and you see only the selected area.
+Holding down [SHIFT] or [ALT] is taking larger or smaller steps.
+Press [x] again and you see only the selected area.
 Again, traverse the LiDAR my moving around with the arrow keys.
 You can do your edits in this cross section view.
-Jumping back between cross section view and the full extend with <x> help maintaining orientation.
+Jumping back between cross section view and the full extend with [x] help maintaining orientation.

-With <CTRL-x> you can end the cross section view.
+With [CTRL-x] you can end the cross section view.

 ## Examples